Site Index ll White City ll Women's Building ll Cassatt's Lost Mural ll Women Painters Index ll Women Sculptors II Nichols Home Page

 Born in Massachusetts, Maria ("May") Hallowell trained at the School of the Museum of Fine Arts and at Cowles Art School in Boston and at the Académie Julian in Paris under Tony Robert-Fleury and others.
 She was an active exhibitor in the late 1880s through 1910 in Paris, Philadelphia, and Boston.
 Evidently her main work was in portraits, but she was also known as an art educator.
 She married Joseph Prince Loud, an architect.

-Annie Lyle Harmon was born in San Francisco and studied art under California artists William Keith and Raymond Yelland.
+Annie Lyle Harmon was born in San Francisco into the family of a prosperous lumber merchant.
+She studied art under California landscape artists Raymond Yelland and then William Keith.
+She is known to have often exhibited beginning in the 1880s, and she traveled and painted also in Mexico and Australia.
+Some of her small paintings were signed only with her initials.
 In the San Francisco earthquake and fire of 1906, 480 of her paintings were destroyed.

 Images--click on "Examples of Work"

 Born in California, Ida Haskell received art training in Chicago, Philadelphia, New York, and Paris at the Académie Julian.
-Evidently her subsequent career alternated between New Orleans and California, but she settled in New York later in life.
-No more information is available online.
+Evidently her subsequent career alternated between New Orleans and California, but finally she settled in New York where she was a teacher at the Pratt Institute in Brooklyn.
+Evidently her lifelong companion was photographer Alice Boughton.

 Floral Still Life--representative work